Centrum Vitamins & Tom Hiddleston: A Hofstede Insights analysis

 Each time that we test an ad, our algorithm creates an emotion-culture network that is completely unique to that particular ad.
 This provides a fascinating insight into the unspoken cultural expectations and attitudes that affect people’s responses to the ad in the test market.
 What is even more exciting is that we can then – without needing to test the ad again – use this data to make predictions in several other markets.”

 Connecting emotion to culture

-The Hofstede analysis found that there were three main cultural dimensions within the ad, these were fashionable, curious and impulsive.
+The Hofstede Insights found that there were three main cultural dimensions within the ad, these were fashionable, curious and impulsive.

 The cultural leaning Fashionable was linked to feelings of amazement, surprise and warmth.